johandersson/.LOG-hog/src/help.md

 ## Backup and Restore
 - **Creating Backups**: In the Settings tab, click "Backup Log File" to create a copy of your log file.
 Choose a location and filename (pre-filled with date).
 Backups preserve the encryption state of your original file.
+- **Automatic Backup**: When enabled in Settings, automatic secure backups are created after encryption or decryption operations.
+Configure the backup directory and enable/disable this feature in the Settings tab under "Automatic Backup".
+- **Backup Security**: All backups use secure deletion (multiple overwrites) when replacing existing files to prevent data recovery.
 - **Backup Filtering**: The file chooser shows only existing .LOG-hog backup files for easy management.
 - **Restoring**: Manually replace your log.txt with a backup file if needed.